arielfr/NodeMMO/README.md

 The Game Engine you will find it on the folder js by the name gEngine.js

 <h1>More Info</h1>
 If you want more information about the gEngine, please read the hole code.
-It have enough comments and its well written, so you can understand it.
+It have enough comments and its well written, so, you can understand it.
 It would be very hard to write a hole documentation about it.

 Enjoy